[first published November 2002]

 Without clearly defining the business advantages of higher quality design, it’s easy for managers to cut the budget for “design work”.
 These work items can be seen as superfluous, and not directly tied to sales or transactions or other primary revenue metrics.
 I’ve seen great product designs scrapped simply because the costs of building them were not defended with arguments that the team managers could support.
 The best place to make these arguments are during the drafting of the projuct vision, early in the process.
 The last thing you want is to be in the position of making high-level philosophical arguments about product strategy when half the planned features are on the chopping block.

-The painful realization, however, is that sometimes there aren’t good business argument for better design.
+The painful realization, however, is that sometimes there aren’t good business arguments for better design.
 The marketplace you are in may not value it.
 Costs, features and partnerships may have far more cost/benefit returns than an improved design.
 There are reasons Norman doors and television remote controls are often so hard to use: there is little market advantage to offering better ones, since ease of use of these objects is not a top factor in how the purchasing decision is made.

 You can always make a case that design has strategic advantages, but that’s easier to do in some businesses than others.
 If you study the history of technology, you’ll find this trend is common: early automobiles, televisions, mobile phones and other products initially have low-quality designs.
 Good design often enters the market as an advantage later on.
 This is not unique to the technology sector: go to any mid-west supermarket, and examine the strange round bread-like products they call “bagels”.
 It’d be hard to argue for the business case of opening a high-end bagel shop based on a true NYC or Montreal design quality level (as the higher price point would be unlikely to be supported by that market).
 Ease of use, or high quality, are attributes of a good product, but there are legitimate cases when this is not as important as other attributes from a purely free market perspective.

 Advice: Know what kind of market you are in.
 Study the strategic preferences of your organization’s leaders.
 Understand your competitor’s products.
 If you believe that ease of use can be a competitive advantage, work to clarify where the specific points of leverage are, and make sure these are reflected in the project goals.
-It is a rare for ease of use not to provide a competitive advantage, especially as software and web businesses mature, but it is certainly possible.
+It is rare for ease of use not to provide a competitive advantage, especially as software and web businesses mature, but it is certainly possible.
 Keep in mind a hidden lesson from the book Design of Everyday Things, which explains how many common every day designs are bad: it implies that our world will always be comprised of many common, but difficult to use things.
 Sometimes, ease of use does not matter as much as we’d like it to.

 3. The wrong people are involved